Frequently asked questions

 Alternatively, you may wish to consider seeking advice from a registered tax agent.

-If you are not satisfied with a decision we have made in respect of your complaint, you can request your case be reviewed.
+If you are not satisfied with a decision we have made in respect of your complaint, please review the information contained in the following document for your options.

 - speaking to the officer handling your matter.
 If they are unable to address your concerns, they will make a record of it and consult their manager to determine the most appropriate course of action; or